Two for the Road (film): Writing and casting

 Finney and Hepburn had never met, so Donen arranged a luncheon in Paris for them.
 At the meeting, Finney brought with him a male friend, and for the first part of the meal pretended to be an effeminate homosexual.
 Donen said that "the entire lunch, Audrey's jaw kept dropping."
 Unable to contain himself anymore, Finney burst out laughing and quit the performance.
 The gag served to break the ice between the two leads.

 After seeing the film A Thousand Clowns, Donen decided on the spot to offer the parts of the American couple to William Daniels and Barbara Harris.
 At the time, Daniels and Harris were both in the stage musical On a Clear Day You Can See Forever.
 Daniels accepted the part, but Harris turned it down to continue appearing in the musical.
 The part of the wife went instead to English actress Eleanor Bron.
 Before Daniels flew to France for filming, Donen instructed him to purchase two madras jackets for his character to wear.
 The ostentatious jackets, a staple of Ivy League fashion, would accentuate the "ugly American" traits of Daniels's character.
+The part of Mark and Joanna's daughter Caroline went to child actress Kathy Chelimsky.
+Four years earlier, Kathy's older brother, Thomas Chelimsky, had played the part of Jean-Louis Gaudel in Donen and Hepburn's previous collaboration, Charade.